yorku-ease/Model-Driven-Epidemiology/AI-ASSISTED MODEL-DRIVEN EPIDEMIOLOGY/phase 2/INSTRUCTIONS.md

    - Identifies missing values
    - Notes parameter sources
 3. Attempts sensitivity analysis:
+   - Simulation-based analysis
-   - May not be runnable if model structure incompatible
+   - May fail if the extracted model cannot be simulated (e.g., missing numeric values or unsupported constructs)

 **No LLM used** - Uses Phase 1 analyzers